roboscienceorg/book/source/index.rst

    Most of the content is loaded.
 The chapters on *Example Systems* and *System Integration* still need to be developed.
 The *Computer Vision* and *Localization and Mapping* chapters need significant rework.
 We will continue to update as material is added.
-This will have the effect of changing page, equation and problem numbers.
-Starting August 20th, we will have links to previous versions (html tree, html zip and pdf) for those teaching courses and need fixed numbering for the duration.
+This material is currently used for CSC/CENG 415/515  Introduction to Robotics taught at the South Dakota School of Mines and Technology.
+There is a slide deck for the course which roughly tracks this text (the text is ahead in edits and organization).
+   When the current course ends, the slide deck will be made available as well.
+   We are currently evaluating running this as an online course.
+Thoughts on this are welcome.

 Index